matter-labs/zksync-docs/content/00.build/00.zksync-101/_quickstart/_remix_deploy_contract.md

 ::

-We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is currently connected to the zkSync Sepolia testnet.
+We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is currently connected to the %%zk_testnet_name%%.
 In Remix, under the Environment Section, select “Wallet” and click on “Connect Wallet”.

 To deploy the contract, click on “Deploy” and sign the transaction on your wallet.
-Congratulations, you’ve deployed your first contract to zkSync Era testnet!
+Congratulations, you’ve deployed your first contract to %%zk_testnet_name%%!

 Below the contract name you can find the address where the contract is deployed.
 The “Interact” section displays the forms to interact with the `getTotalMessages` and `sendMessage` functions.